 Unicode values for Cell and Node names cause instance failure

-When deploing an IWD pattern, specifying Unicode characters for the Cell and/or Node names cause problems during instance startup and the system in not correctly initialized.
+When deploing a pattern, specifying Unicode characters for the Cell and/or Node names cause problems during instance startup and the system in not correctly initialized.

 Warning message when placing parts on a pattern